jonathonwang/webpack-typescript-starter/README.md

 ======

 ####Webpack
-This repo comes pre-configured with sass-loader, and typescript loader
+This repo comes pre-configured with sass-loader, autoprefixer, and typescript loader.

-`webpack` Compile Typescript and Sass assets
+`webpack` Compile Typescript and Sass assets.

-`webpack --watch` Watch for changes in Typescript and Sass assets and compiles
+`webpack --watch` Watch for changes in Typescript and Sass assets and compiles.

-Check `webpack.config.js` to change setup or add addional plugins
+Check `webpack.config.js` to change setup or add addional plugins.

 ####Frameworks
 I have setup webpack to come preconfigured for various javascript frameworks.